selwynpolit/d9book/book/render.md

 ## A link with parameters and a template file

-This path takes a 4 parameters.
+This path takes 4 parameters.
 Here is its path as defined in the `routing.yml` file:

 ```yaml
 team_abc.correctional_voting: